-DAY 2 / EAST UNIT OF SAGUARO NATIONAL PARK – RINCON MOUNTAIN DISTRICT Saguaro National Park is composed of two distinct districts, separated by Tucson.
-Today’s adventure centers in the higher-elevation Rincon District east of the city.
-We’ll stop at the visitor center, where a living outdoor exhibit displays over half a dozen of the key Sonoran plants.
-Your guide will choose the best hike for the conditions of the day, with a number of great options to pick from.
-Wherever you go, you’re likely to encounter saguaros of varying size, various cholla species (including teddy bear cholla!), prickly pear, mesquite, palo verde, and barrel cactus.
-You might also see signs of deer, javelina, and coyote.
-If time allows, we’ll also visit the popular recreation area of Sabino Canyon.
-Hacienda del Sol Guest Ranch Resort
+DAY 3: EAST UNIT OF SAGUARO NATIONAL PARK Saguaro National Park is composed of two distinct districts, separated by Tucson.
+Today’s adventure centers in the higher-elevation part of the park.
+We’ll likely hike the Cactus Forest Trail or Tanque Verde Ridge Trail, depending on conditions and season—spring brings blooms!
+Wherever we go, we’re likely to encounter saguaros of varying size, various cholla species (including teddy bear cholla!), prickly pear, mesquite, palo verde, and barrel cactus.

-DAY 4 / KARTCHNER CAVERNS STATE PARK Taking a literal deep dive into the Sonoran landscape, we head underground today to explore the Rotunda and Throne Room of the Kartchner limestone cavern.
-We’re only in the cavern for just under an hour, but that’s long enough to behold the “bell canopy,” formed by water flowing over a bump in the cave wall, and one of the world’s longest soda straw stalactites, at slightly over 21 feet tall.
-We’ll also see the cave discoverers’ original trail, 45,000-year-old bat guano, and “Kubla Khan,” the largest column formation in Arizona.
-Back above ground, our guide leads the way on an afternoon hike along one of the park’s scenic trails.
-Casa de San Pedro B&B
+DAY 4: KARTCHNER CAVERNS STATE PARK We head underground today to explore the Rotunda and Throne Room of Kartchner Cavern.
+We’re only in the cavern for just under an hour, but that’s long enough to behold some impressive features, like one of the world’s longest soda straw stalactites, at slightly over 21 feet tall.
+Back above ground, our guide leads the way on an afternoon hike.

-DAY 6 / CHIRICAHUA NATIONAL MONUMENT We have a full day to explore the trails and history of this “Wonderland of Rocks.”
-The Monument was established in 1924 to preserve its extensive hoodoos (the same geological formation found in Bryce Canyon) and balancing rocks.
-This is a birding mecca, so keep your binoculars handy to view some of the 13 different hummingbird species found in the area, many of which are native to Mexico and rarely seen in the U.S. We’ll also have time to hike today, and two great options include the Echo Canyon or Natural Bridge Trail.
-We return to Bisbee this afternoon, and tonight celebrate the week with a festive farewell dinner.
-Copper Queen
+DAY 6: CHIRICAHUA NATIONAL MONUMENT We have a full day to hike and explore the hoodoos, trails, and history of this “Wonderland of Rocks.”
+Chiricahua is a birding mecca, so keep your binoculars handy to view some of the 13 different hummingbird species found in the area.
+We return to Bisbee this afternoon and celebrate the week with a festive farewell dinner.

 To reserve space on any departure please contact our travel partner Off the Beaten Path at 800-445-2995 or email@example.com